gstinoco/CITC-airbnb/README.md

     pip install haversine

 ## Researchers :scientist:
-The codes and analyzes were developed by a dedicated team, composed of experts in Marketing, statistics, and data analysis.
+The codes and analyzes were developed by a dedicated team, composed of experts in statistics, data analysis, and international business.

   - Dr. Gerardo Tinoco Guerrero<br>
     Universidad Michoacana de San Nicolás de Hidalgo<br>